 After commissions, this number clicked in at virtually dead even, with the slightest hint of red showing.
-In fact, if it hadn't been for a currency translation gain because of the decrease of the C$ versus the U.S. greenback, we would have been in the ballpark of the TSE 300 which was down 3.2 percent and the Russell 2000 which was off 3.4 percent.
+In fact, if it hadn't been for a currency translation gain because of the decrease of the Canadian dollar versus the US greenback, we would have been in the ballpark of the TSE 300, which was down 3.2 percent, and the Russell 2000, which was off 3.4 percent.

-On the face of it, 1998 was a good year for U.S. stocks.
+On the face of it, 1998 was a good year for US stocks.
 The Dow finished up 16.1 percent and the S&P 500 put together another remarkable 26.7 percent gain.
-But these solid moves were dwarfed by the Nasdaq where the "nerdy thirty" dominated index leapt an astonishing 39.6 percent.
+But these solid moves were dwarfed by the Nasdaq, where the “nerdy 30”–dominated index leapt an astonishing 39.6 percent.

 Not only was there a yawning divergence between the big cap and small indexes, but even among the blue chips, success was extremely spotty.
 A mere 2 percent of the firms in the S&P 500 were responsible for 43 percent of the total gain.

-So though we are not thrilled with our own results, capital preservation was a big concern for us, and that was achieved as our sales cut our stock market exposure by about half.
-Our five and ten year numbers are down to 19.4 percent and 24 percent respectively.
-Certainly, these are excellent returns against virtually any yardstick -- but lower than previously enjoyed.
+So, though we are not thrilled with our own results, capital preservation was a big concern for us, and that was achieved as our sales cut our stock market exposure by about half.
+Our five- and 10-year numbers are down to 19.4 percent and 24 percent respectively.
+Certainly, these are excellent returns against virtually any yardstick — but lower than previously enjoyed.

 Turnover in the portfolio amounted to almost 25 percent.
 This is about half the number of two years ago and down around the 25 percent from last year.
 The primary reason for the figure wasn't higher is that a number of our tax losses, which might have been dispensed with again previous gains, were held.